 Can I File a Personal Injury Claim for Lower Back or Neck Pain After Car Accident Compensation?

 Absolutely.
 As with many different types of injuries, lower back and neck injuries have the potential to be either mild or life-threatening.
+This is especially true if spinal cord injuries are involved.
 So long as your injuries stem from someone else’s negligent actions, you have a case.
-No matter how large or small the injury, you deserve compensation for a variety of reasons.
+No matter if you receive minor or severe injuries, you deserve compensation for a variety of reasons.
 However, an important first step in any personal injury case is determining liability.
 In order to do this, we must prove three things.

 - You actually suffered an injury.